Flatiron Building: Early tenants

-Even before construction on the Flatiron Building had begun, the area around Madison Square had started to deteriorate somewhat.
+Even before construction began, the area around Madison Square had started to deteriorate somewhat.
 After U.S. Realty constructed the New York Hippodrome, Madison Square Garden was no longer the venue of choice, and survived largely by staging boxing matches.
 The base of the Flatiron became a cruising spot for gay men, including some male prostitutes.
 Nonetheless, in 1911 the Flatiron Restaurant was bought by Louis Bustanoby, of the well-known Café des Beaux-Arts, and converted into a trendy 400-seat French restaurant, Taverne Louis.
 As an innovation to attract customers from another restaurant opened by his brothers, Bustanoby hired a black musical group, Louis Mitchell and his Southern Symphony Quintette, to play dance tunes at the Taverne and the Café.
 Irving Berlin heard the group at the Taverne and suggested that they should try to get work in London, which they did.
 (Note: Mitchell would later become a headliner and nightclub owner in Paris, becoming a millionaire before losing his fortune.
 He returned to the U.S., where he drove a beer truck in Washington, D.C.)
 The Taverne also welcomed a gay clientele, which then was unusual for a restaurant of its type.
 The Taverne was forced to close after Prohibition negatively impacted restaurant business.

 When the U.S. entered World War I, the Federal government instituted a "Wake Up America!" campaign, and the United Cigar store in the Flatiron's cowcatcher donated its space to the U.S. Navy for use as a recruiting center.
 Liberty Bonds were sold outside on sidewalk stands.